 hole in the yellow screen at the top of the print.
 I'm in the process of finding out how to redo

-this art work digitally, so that the designs can be produced anywhere in a near to perfect state, much more precisely than the hand done screen prints.
+this art work digitally, so that the designs can be produced anywhere in a near to 'perfect' state, much more precisely than the hand done screen prints.
 The new flora and fauna digital prints should have perfect registration, perfect color and no blemishes, or blocked areas.
 These last can be seen in this print as white marks in the middle of black parts of the design.
 The screens often got blocked after many prints had been done, because of our hot weather in summer, when the most sales and the most production occurred.

 Here below are my first attempts at turning our hand drawn positives into the digital format wanted by printers today.
 Our old positives consist of hand drawn ink lines on acetate.
-The drawing process could take up to a month for one design in several colors, as it did in the case of the most complex flower designs.
+The drawing process could take up to a month for one flora and fauna design in several colors, as it did in the case of the most complex flower designs.
 Such a long and indirect process in which I was not able to see what I was doing with the color until it was printed, does tend to loss of the spontaneous appearance in ink drawings, especially my own, which can be really wild and messy.

 Digitizing all these designs is a bit intimidating, but they were all hand drawn and time consuming.
-I don't think it will take as long to digitize them as it did to make them, over a decade of work, with some designs taking months, because instead of using a camera to do color separations, I imagined them and drew them in non standard colors for which I created special recipes.
+I don't think it will take as long to digitize them as it did to make them, over a decade of work, with some designs taking months, because instead of using a camera to do color separations, I imagined them and printed them in non standard colors for which I created special recipes.
 Now I must standardize everything so that other people can print them.

 The photographs were taken on the most sturdy of my three tripods.
-I was particular about placing the artwork to be photographed in exactly the same place, but they still seemed to move enough, and there was a lot of distortion, so that I had to do more to register the traces one on the other.
-I struggled with this registration for two days, and what we've got
+I was particular about placing the artwork to be photographed in exactly the same place, but they still seemed to move enough, and there was a lot of distortion, so that I had to do a lot of painful fiddling to register the colors one on the other.
+I struggled with this for two days, and what we've got

 We had designs in many different versions of the big 5, in order to have the right shape and level of detail to accommodate all kinds of items, large and small.
 I developed some special hybrid screen printing techniques for getting slightly uneven painterly backgrounds, when there were flat backgrounds like those below.